About Jim DeRogatis

 Photo by Marty Perez

 Born in Jersey City, New Jersey, the year the Beatles arrived in America, Jim DeRogatis began voicing his opinions about rock ’n’ roll shortly thereafter.
-He is the pop music critic at the Chicago Sun-Times, and together with Greg Kot, he co-hosts Sound Opinions, the world’s only rock ’n’ roll talk show, originating from Chicago Public Radio and syndicated nationally via American Public Media.
+He is a lecturer in the Professional Writing Program of the English Department at Columbia College Chicago, and together with Greg Kot, he co-hosts Sound Opinions, the world’s only rock ’n’ roll talk show, originating from WBEZ Chicago and syndicated to more than 100 stations nationally via PRX.
+He spent 15 years as the pop music critic at the Chicago Sun-Times before moving into academia full-time in the spring of 2010, though he still writes entirely too much music criticism and journalism for his Pop N Stuff column on the WBEZ Web Site.

-DeRogatis is the author of several books: Staring at Sound: The True Story of Oklahomas Fabulous Flaming Lips (Broadway Books, 2006); Turn On Your Mind: Four Decades of Great Psychedelic Rock (Hal Leonard, 2003); Milk It!
+DeRogatis is the author of nine books, including Staring at Sound: The True Story of Oklahomas Fabulous Flaming Lips (Broadway Books, 2006); Turn On Your Mind: Four Decades of Great Psychedelic Rock (Hal Leonard, 2003, a greatly expanded edition of the book originally published as Kaleidoscope Eyes: Psychedelic Rock from the '60s to the '90s, Citadel Underground, 1996); Milk It!
 Collected Musings on the Alternative Music Explosion of the ’90s ( Da Capo, 2003), and Let It Blurt: The Life and Times of Lester Bangs, Americas Greatest Rock Critic (Broadway Books, 2000).
-Together with his wife, Carmél Carrillo-DeRogatis, he also edited an anthology entitled Kill Your Idols: A New Generation of Rock Writers Reconsiders the Classics (Barricade Books, 2004), and he has written for numerous magazines, including Spin, Guitar World, Modern Drummer, Penthouse, and GQ, in addition to serving as an assistant editor at Request and, briefly, Rolling Stone.
+Together with his wife, Carmél Carrillo-DeRogatis, he edited an anthology entitled Kill Your Idols: A New Generation of Rock Writers Reconsiders the Classics (Barricade Books, 2004).
+He also edited The Velvet Underground: An Illustrated History of a Walk on the Wild Side (Voyageur Press, 2009) and co-wrote with Kot The Beatles vs. The Rolling Stones: Sound Opinions on the Great Rock 'n' Roll Rivalry (Voyageur Press, 2010), in addition to the non-music book Sheperd Paine: The Life and Work of a Master Modeler and Military Historian (Schiffer Books, 2008).
+He also has written for numerous magazines, including Spin, Guitar World, Modern Drummer, Penthouse, and GQ, in addition to serving as an assistant editor at Request and, briefly, Rolling Stone.

-DeRogatis jokes that he is not a musician, but he is a drummer, and he has nevertheless done time in numerous indie-rock bands dating to the early ’80s, including Airlines, Speed the Plough (visit its Web site), the Love Pushers, the Mandrakes, the Wahinis, and the Ex-Lion Tamers, though current band, Vortis, is by far his favorite.
+DeRogatis jokes that he is not a musician, but he is a drummer, and he has done time in numerous indie-rock bands dating to the early ’80s, including Airlines, Speed the Plough (visit its Web site), the Love Pushers, the Mandrakes, the Wahinis, and the Ex-Lion Tamers, though current band, Vortis, is by far his favorite.
 In his spare time, he is an avid history buff, a military modeler, and a member of the Military Miniature Society of Illinois.
-His next book, Sheperd Paine: The Life and Work of a Master Modeler and Military Historian, is due in the Spring of 2008 from Schiffer Books.
-He lives on the North Side of Chicago with his wife, Carmél, and near his daughter.
+He lives on the North Side of Chicago with his wife, Carmél, near their daughter.

 CONTACT